josiahH-cf/prompt-automation/README.md

 **prompt-automation** is a keyboard driven prompt launcher designed for absolute beginners.
 With a single hotkey you can choose a template, fill in any placeholders and instantly paste the result into the active application.

+For a detailed codebase overview, see [CODEBASE_REFERENCE.md](CODEBASE_REFERENCE.md).
+AI coding partners should consult it before making changes.
 ---

 ## Getting Started